 Inevitably I wondered: why do I even know these artists to begin with?

-BABYMETAL, on the other hand, is a Japanese band who plays “kawaii metal.”
-The core members are girls who sing in high-pitched voices, and they were only 11 to 13 years old when the band debuted.
-They became viral sometime in the mid-2010’s, and that’s how I quote-unquote discovered them.
+BABYMETAL, on the other hand, is a Japanese band that plays “kawaii metal.”
+The core members are girls — like literal girls — who sing in high-pitched voices.
+I quote-unquote discovered them after they went viral sometime in the mid-2010’s.

-I no longer recall the specific songs that pulled me into this pop music blackhole, but I’m certain I was into J-Pop first before I got into K-Pop.
+I no longer recall the specific songs that pulled me into this pop music blackhole, but I am certain I was into J-Pop first before I got into K-Pop.

 My interest in J-Pop sort of sprouted from my teenage obsession with Japanese dramas.
-I lived in a dorm back then and my life was upended when, one day, somebody brought to our room a pirated DVD copy of the TV series Hana Kimi.
+I lived in a dorm back then, and my life was upended when some random student brought a pirated DVD copy of the TV series Hana Kimi.
 The show’s premise was absurd — a girl pretended to be a boy so she could go to the same all-boys school that her crush attended — but the jokes were funny and Ikuta Toma was gorgeous.
 My friends and I got hooked.

 The J-doramas that I watched mostly starred idols from the company Johnny’s Entertainment.
 Gokusen was one of them, and its first season starred Arashi’s Matsumoto Jun.
 One Liter of Tears starred NEWS’ Nishikido Ryo, while Nobuta Wo Produce starred KAT-TUN’s Kamenashi Kazuya and NEWS’ Yamapi.
 The main actors in these dramas were also singers, so I guess this was how I branched out from J-dorama to J-music.